StevenLi-phoenix/minecraft_streaming/README.md

  Warnning: Old version of this is using brute force to find match rgb2blockid, this may take hours, depending on computer, for my trash computer it take 2 hrs to complete.
 Although this find optimal solution it is too slow.

  todo: change algorithm.

+Also, this include a vanilla minecraft resource pack of 1.17(?,or 1.16)